ta-tang/querqy-docs/docs/source/smui/index.rst

 DEVELOPMENT SETUP
 -----------------

+Make sure you have the following services installed:
+- sbt
+- node.js, npm
+They are needed in order to run the SMUI application.

 For developing new features and test the application with different type of configuration, it is recommended to create a local development configuration of the application (instead of the productive one